simov/purest/README.md

 ## Specific Purest Options

-Additional to the [request's options][request-options], Purest adds a few more options on its own:
+Additional to the [request's options][request-options], Purest adds a few more options on its own.

 ### api

-Specific API path to use for providers with multiple paths configuration:
+Specific *API/alias* path to use for providers with multiple paths configuration:

 ```js
 google.get('channels', {